Find Affordable College Courses

 Our analysis found Ohio University - Lancaster Campus to be the best value school for human development and family studies students who want to pursue a degree in Ohio.
 OHIO Lancaster is a small public school located in the rural area of Lancaster.

-The average tuition and fees for an in-state undergraduate at OHIO Lancaster are $5,774 a year.
+OHIO Lancaster undergraduate students pay an average of $5,774 in in-state tuition and fees each year.
 Human Development majors at OHIO Lancaster take out an average of $19,750 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $443.

-Read full report on Human Development & Family Studies at Ohio University - Lancaster Campus
+Full Human Development & Family Studies at Ohio University - Lancaster Campus Report

 $5,774 Average Tuition & Fees